dmx-systems/dmx-documentation/docs/user.rst

 Zooming in or out is done by scrolling up or down.
 Your cursor is the focus for panning.
+The :ref:`fit<user-the-fit-button>` and :ref:`reset zoom<user-the-reset-zoom-button>` buttons in the upper toolbar help you to readjust a topicmap to your screen respectively to its original position.

 .. _user-hiding-items: